By John Turney

 Try playing fantasy football without accurate statistics organized and standardized by Seymour.
 In that vein, Siwoff has contributed more for a longer period of time (and no offense to these good men) than Edward DeBartolo, Jerry Jones, and Pat Bowlen, three recent owners who are or will soon be in the Hall of Fame.
 They all bought teams and did good things, for the most part.
 But if three other men had purchased those teams would things have been different?

 And to us, that is one way how you can measure contributions—how pervasive are they?
-The work Siwoff pioneered touches nearly every article, most every Tweet, every book, every blog, and every website that has NFL football as it's subject.
+The work Siwoff pioneered touches nearly every article, almost every Tweet, every book, every blog, and every website that has NFL football as its subject.

-Siwoff is a vital character in the NFL's unwritten history.
-Sure, one could write the history of the NFL without him (many have) but when you mention Johnny Unitas's 47-consecutive game streak with a touchdown pass or Eric Dickerson's 2105 yards you only know that because of Siwoff and because of that he should be a very serious candidate for the Pro Football Hall of Fame in the contributor's category.
+Siwoff is a vital character in the NFL's history.
+Sure, one could write the history of the NFL without him (many have) but when you mention Johnny Unitas's 47-consecutive game streak with a touchdown pass or Eric Dickerson's 2,105 yards rushing you only know that because of Siwoff, and because of that he should be a very serious candidate for the Pro Football Hall of Fame in the contributor's category.
 His contributions are really incalculable.